I present here arguments for and against this difficult and disputed question.

 The word ‘eternal’ is used over 60 times to refer to the blessings of the future state.
 In all these, traditionalists argue, there is a clear indication of endless duration.
 They are led to conclude that both eternal bliss and eternal misery are as endless as God’s own eternity, cf Mt 25:46.

 ‘If a specific sense be attached to words, never-ending misery is enunciated in the Bible.
 On the presumption that one doctrine is taught, it is the eternity of hell-torments.
 Bad exegesis may attempt to banish it from the New Testament Scriptures, but it is still there, and expositors who wish to get rid of it, as Canon Farrar does, injure the cause they have in view by misrepresentation.’
-(Davidson, quoted by Shedd as a liberal scholar and an adversary of the doctrine which he nevertheless recognises is taught in Scripture).
+(Quoted by Shedd).

 From Origen onwards, there has been a notion within the church that hell, although real, will be of limited duration.